Microsoft/azure-docs.pt-pt/articles/backup/backup-azure-diagnostic-events.md

         | where TimeGenerated >= RangeStart | where OperationName == "Vault"
         | summarize arg_max(TimeGenerated, *) by ResourceId
         | project ResourceId, Category};
-        // Some Workspaces will not have AzureDiagnostics Table, hence you need to use isFuzzy let CombinedVaultTable = (){
+        // Some Workspaces will not have AzureDiagnostics Table, so you need to use isFuzzy let CombinedVaultTable = (){
         union isfuzzy = true
         (VaultUnderAzureDiagnostics() ),